AbdulYadi/pgadmin3/README.md

 **# README by Datatrans #**

-Codes has been changed to adapat PostgreSQL internal changes up to version 12.0.
+Codes have been changed to adapt PostgreSQL internal changes up to version 12.0.

 Typical configure option
 ------------------------